enexs/Content-loss-and-conditional-space/README.md

 In this paper, we investigated the behaviour of GAN in the case of shrinking the conditional space and increasing the computational capacity of the generator network.

+As a baseline, we used Pix2pix GAN model, which is explained at Scenario 1.

 ![pix2pixDiagram](https://user-images.githubusercontent.com/22565098/151542356-6c00c0a9-26e6-4ca8-a08f-f85b9db07c54.png)